 Accomplishments and Awards

-Dr. David Penn was named on 2017’s Highly Cited Researchers list, which means that his research in Psychology has been frequently cited and supported by many in his field.
-Click here see a full list of all 3,300 researchers from varying fields that made the list for 2017!
+Dr. David Penn was named on 2021’s Highly Cited Researchers list, which means that his research in Psychology has been frequently cited and supported by many in his field.
+This award represents the top 1% of most cited scientists in the world in Psychology-Psychiatry from 2010-2020.

 Dr. Penn was named the recipient of the PASS-SIG Trailblazer Award at the 2019 ABCT Conference in Atlanta, Georgia.